rust-random/rand/README.md

 It's also worth pointing out what `rand` *is not*:

 -   Small.
-Most low-level crates are small, but the higher-level `rand` and `rand_distr` each contain a lot of functionality.
+Most low-level crates are small, but the higher-level `rand` and `rand_distr` each contains a lot of functionality.
 -   Simple (implementation).
-We have a strong focus on correctness, speed and flexibility, but not simplicity.
+We have a strong focus on correctness, speed, and flexibility, but not simplicity.
 If you prefer a small-and-simple library, there are alternatives including [fastrand](https://crates.io/crates/fastrand) and [oorandom](https://crates.io/crates/oorandom).
 -   Slow.
-We take performance seriously, with considerations also for set-up time of new distributions, commonly-used parameters, and parameters of the current sampler.
+We take performance seriously, with considerations also for set-up time of new distributions, commonly used parameters, and parameters of the current sampler.

 Documentation: